1. To-Do Lists

 3. Don’t Multitask

-There are a few people that are good at multitasking.
-But for the most of us, it’s not easy and, definitely, not productive.
+There are few people that are good at multitasking – if any.
+But for most of us, multitasking is not easy and, definitely, not productive.

-If I try to do more than one thing at a time, it’s taking more time to do all the tasks on my list than doing them one by one.
-And all the time that takes to finish them, I feel like I’m working but going nowhere.
+Trying to do more than one thing at a time takes more time than doing all of your tasks one by one.
+And during working on them, there’s always this feeling of working but going nowhere.

-Don’t take me wrong.
-I don’t mean that if I have a task, I’ll do it all at once.
 For example, I’ve never written a post in one sitting.
-And when I’ve done it, I’ve always come back the next days to fix or add something.
-I usually think about the posts I’m writing the next days, so I come up with new things to say.
+And when I’ve done it, I’ve always come back the next days to fix or add something I thought afterwards.

-How do I go about it?
+How do I usually go about it?
 I split my writing into phases.

 - Phase 1: I find the topic and I outline the post.
-(While doing this, I usually write part of it, as well.)
+(While doing this, I usually write part of the post, as well.)

 - Phase 2: I write the post (First Pass).
-I go through what I’ve written in Phase 1 and I write more about it.
-In this phase, I don’t worry about mistakes or if it makes total sense.
+I go through what I’ve written in Phase 1 and I write more about the topic.
+In this phase, I don’t worry about mistakes – or if it even makes total sense.
 I just write.

 - Phase 3: I write the post (Second Pass).
 During this Phase, I finish my writing.
-I go through it and add whatever else I need.
+Then, I go through the post and add whatever else I need.

 - Phase 4: I edit the post and fix whatever mistakes I’ve done (spelling, grammar).
 I also read it a couple of times to see how it flows.

 * I leave at least a day between the phases so that I can have the time to think about the post.
-Not actively thinking about it, but throughout my day, I’ll get random thoughts about how I can improve my post and what else I can write on it.
+Not actively thinking about it, but throughout my day, I’ll get random thoughts about how I can improve my post and what else I can write in it.

-That means that it’ll take me at least 4 days to complete a post from start to end.
-Does that mean that this is all I do these days?
-No. I’ll do other things, as well.
-I’ll finish a phase on my to-do list and also other stuff.
+That means it’ll take at least 4 days for me to write a post from start to end.
+Does that mean this is all I’m doing these days?

 4. Remove Distractions